Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/software_requirements_specification_final.md

     4. IENF4: The dialog message "Please enter a non-zero dollar amount" shall appear if a user attempts to save a transaction of $0.00 (such a transaction will not be saved to the MySQL database).
     5. IENF5: The dialog message "Please enter a merchant name" shall appear if a user attempts to save a transaction without providing a merchant (such a transaction will not be saved to the MySQL database).

-5. Transaction History
+5. History
-    1. THNF1: All of a user's transactions (i.e., income/expenses) shall be preserved in the database (i.e., they shall never be deleted).
+    1. HNF1: None of a user's transactions shall under any circumstances be deleted from the MySQL "Transactions" table.
+    2. HNF2: The dates of the transactions from the selected month shall be displayed as the first three letters of the month followed by a number representing the day.
+    3. HNF3: The transaction summaries shall be displayed in descending order by date (i.e., the most recent transaction shall appear at the top of the list).
+    4. HNF4: The dollar amounts for transactions of type "Income" shall appear as green numbers preceded by a "+" sign.
+    5. HNF5: The dollar amounts for transactions of type "Expense" shall appear as red numbers preceded by a "-" sign.

 6. Loan Payment Planner
     1. LPNF1: The loan payment planner feature shall not interact with the database.